mvogel3/transplant-survival/README.md

 ![](https://github.com/mvogel3/transplant-survival/blob/Houdini24/Images/OPTN%20Logo.png)

 ## Data Extraction
+We originally examined data from the Scientific Registry of Transplant Recipients [Program Specific Reports(https://www.srtr.org/reports/program-specific-reports/).
+We examined the National Center-Level Summary Data by Organ for Pancreas, Liver, Heart, Kidney and Lungs, from July 2012 to January 2023.
+Since we had 5 members in our team, each team member pulled reports for a different organ to clean and concatenate into one file.

+With about 20 excel files for each organ

 ## Analysis
 * The data that we examined went back as far as 1988, and listed the average survival rates of patients and grafts in different age groups.
 Here you can see the amount of kidney transplants received each year from 1991 to 2021.
 In 2022, it was reported that the total number of kidney transplants hit a new milestone, with over 25,000 transplants achieved.
 With so many transplants occurring annually, we wanted to examine what the chances are of survivability by age, and over an extended period of time.